tireddy2/PQC_JOSE_COSE/draft-reddy-cose-jose-pqc-kem.md

 The key derivation for JOSE is performed using the KMAC defined in NIST SP 800-56Cr2 [SP800-56C].
 The KMAC(K, X, L, S) parameters are instantiated as follows:

    *  K: the input key-derivation key.
-In this document this is the shared secret (SS') outputted from the kemEncaps() or kemDecaps() functions.
+In this document this is the initial shared secret (SS') outputted from the kemEncaps() or kemDecaps() functions.

    *  X: JOSE context-specific data defined in Section 4.6.2 of {{?RFC7518}}, i.e., concat(AlgorithmID, PartyUInfo, PartyVInfo,